Is SEO important for B2B Websites?

 Do B2B websites really need to focus on SEO?

 Yes!
-Many B2B companies don’t spend time and effort on their SEO like B2C companies do.
+Many B2B companies don’t spend time and effort on their SEO as B2C companies do.
 But in reality, SEO is just as important for B2B inbound leads as it is for any other businesses.
 In fact, if a businesses’ SEO is not up to par, you are certainly leaving money on the table.
 Because even B2Bs need to search on Google to find potential vendors before actually selecting one.

 So what does that mean for the B2B’s whose SEO is not up to par?